dansmyers/IntroToCS/Projects/3-Fantasy/README.md

 Beyond using the API, you can use AI tools to help you develop your ideas and code.
 As before, keep a log of your AI interactions and your reactions to the AI's responses, so you have a record of how your project developed.

+### Warning

+You can use AI in any way you want, but be careful about AI generated code for the OpenAI API.
+The format of the API functions has changed a few times, and some models may write code for you that uses the *older* versions.
+These won't work and your program will crash.

+Make sure to thoroughly test your code before submitting it!

 ## Setup

 Make a `Project_3` directory and create a file named `game.py` inside it.